dnmfarrell/berrybrew/doc/berrybrew.md

 ##### associate options

-    set     - Allow berrybrew to manage the association unset   - Revert the association back to it was previously
+    set     - Allow berrybrew to manage the association unset   - Revert the association back to what it was previously

 If no option is sent in, we'll simply display the current association.

 #### available

-    berrybrew available [command]
+    berrybrew available [option]

 Displays a list of available Perl versions, which includes installed and custom versions.
 A shortened example: